korken89/crect/README.md

 * 2-4 instructions for `pend` / `clear`.
 * About 20-30 instructions * number of items in queue for `async`.

-In this implementation of RTFM, heavy use of **C++ metaprogramming** and **C++14** allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII and resource access is handled via a monitor pattern.
+In this scheduler, heavy use of **C++ metaprogramming** and **C++14** allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII and resource access is handled via a monitor pattern.
 This minimizes user error without the need for an external extra compile step, as is currently being investigated in the RTFM-core language (www.rtfm-lang.org).

-More description will come...

 ## Give it a test

 In `./example` an example project is setup for the NUCLEO-F411RE board, that will blink a LED every one seconds.
-It also contains an example of `rtfm_system_config.hpp` and `rtfm_user_config.hpp`, providing examples.
+It also contains an example of `crect_system_config.hpp` and `crect_user_config.hpp`, providing examples.

 If there are any questions on the usage, throw me a message.

-_Tested on Manjaro Linux using GCC 6.3.0 (arm-none-eabi) and a NUCLEO-F411RE for hardware testing.
+_Tested on Ubuntu Linux using GCC 6.3.1 (arm-none-eabi) and a NUCLEO-F411RE for hardware testing.
 It is currently not working on Cortex-M0 devices._

-## Future name suggestions
-* ComTiS (Compile Time Scheduler)
-* CReactive (Compile-time Reactive Scheduler)
-    * crect (sounds like correct, as in "correct by design")
-* TRust++ (Task / Resource, pointing to the security of the system)
-* SyRuP (SRP)

-_Winner gets a cookie!_

 ## Definitions
 **Job:**